MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxdevice-put_receivemode.md

 ## -description

-The <a href="https://msdn.microsoft.com/d65397eb-2ede-4320-82ea-8fc48aa3f2b0">ReceiveMode</a> property is a value from the <a href="https://msdn.microsoft.com/0fb87bfd-61b0-4130-86fd-0e6579bc55ea">FAX_DEVICE_RECEIVE_MODE_ENUM</a> enumeration that defines the way a device answers an incoming call.
+The <b>ReceiveMode</b> property is a value from the <a href="https://msdn.microsoft.com/0fb87bfd-61b0-4130-86fd-0e6579bc55ea">FAX_DEVICE_RECEIVE_MODE_ENUM</a> enumeration that defines the way a device answers an incoming call.
 The value assigned to this property indicates whether the device does not answer the call, the device can answer the call manually, or the device answers the call automatically.

 This property is read/write.